Building with Bamboo

-Building with Bamboo is an international learning project exploring resilience-based approaches to working with street-connected children that are exposed to sexual abuse and exploitation.
-The project aims to use findings from Oak Foundation’s Bamboo research initiative to find out how we can develop approaches and interventions that support children to cope in the face of adversity, in particular when exposed to sexual abuse and sexual exploitation.
+Building with Bamboo was an international learning project exploring resilience-based approaches to working with street-connected children who are exposed to sexual abuse and exploitation.
+The project aimed to use findings from Oak Foundation’s Bamboo research initiative to discover how we can develop approaches and interventions that support children to cope in the face of adversity, in particular when exposed to sexual abuse and sexual exploitation.

 Funded by The Oak Foundation, and in collaboration with local partner organisations from the CSC network, the project developed, implemented and evaluated three innovative learning pilots in Ecuador, Uganda and Nepal.
 Through these pilots, we had hoped to discover if and how a resilience-based approach could improve the well-being of street-connected children exposed to sexual abuse and sexual exploitation.